 - Add a garnish or two like parsley, chives, green onion, cheese, or crisped bacon.

 Yes.
 Soups freeze perfectly as long as you haven’t added cream, which can separate in the process of freezing and reheating.
-Just reheat your frozen soup gently in a small pot with a little extra water.
+Just reheat your frozen soup gently in the microwave or a small pot with a little extra water.

 - Blender or food processor